-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted material values set out in the IAEA Regulations; permissible to use an A 2 value calculated using a dose coefficient for the appropriate lung absorption type, as recommended by the International Commission on Radiological Protection, if the chemical forms of each radionuclide under both normal and accident conditions of transport are taken into consideration.
-Alternatively, the radionuclide values in Table 3 may be used without obtaining competent authority approval. (b) In instruments or articles in which the radioactive material is enclosed in or is included as a component part of the instrument or other manufactured article and which meets para.
-423(c), alternative basic radionuclide values to those in Table 2 for the activity limit for an exempt consignment are permitted and shall require multilateral approval.
-Such alternative activity limits for an exempt consignment shall be calculated in accordance with the principles set out in the BSS [5].
+Packaging and Transport of Nuclear Relevant paragraph(s) of the IAEA Regulations and other Substances Regulations, 2015 information as noted International Commission on Radiological Protection, if the chemical forms of each radionuclide under both normal and accident conditions of transport are taken into consideration.
+Alternatively, the radionuclide values in Table 3 may be used without obtaining competent authority approval . (b) In instruments or articles in which the radioactive material is enclosed in or is included as a component part of the instrument or other manufactured article and which meets para.
+423(c), alternative basic radionuclide values to those in Table 2 for the activity limit for an exempt consignment are permitted and shall require multilateral approval .
+Such alternative activity limits for an exempt consignment shall be calculated in accordance with the principles set out in the GSR Part 3 [7].
 Paragraph 405.
 For mixtures of radionuclides, the basic radionuclide values referred to in para.
-402 may be determined as follows: $\chi{\rm m} = \frac{1}{\sum{\rm i} \frac{f(\rm i)}{X(\rm i)}}$ Where f (i) is the fraction of activity or activity concentration of radionuclide i in the mixture. $\mathcal{X}(i)$ is the appropriate value of A_1 or A_2 , or the activity concentration limit for exempt material or the activity limit for an exempt consignment as appropriate for the radionuclide i. \mathcal{X}m is the derived value of A_1 or A_2 , or the activity concentration limit for exempt material or the activity limit for an exempt consignment in the case of a mixture.
+402 may be determined as follows: $X{\rm m} = \frac{1}{\sum{i} \frac{f(i)}{X(i)}}$ where f (i) is the fraction of activity or activity concentration of radionuclide i in the mixture. $X$ (i) is the appropriate value of $A_1$ or $A_2$ , or the activity concentration limit for exempt material or the activity limit for an exempt consignment as appropriate for radionuclide i. $X{\rm m}$ is the derived value of $A_1$ or $A_2$ , or the activity concentration limit for exempt material or the activity limit for an exempt consignment in the case of a mixture.
 Paragraph 406.
 When the identity of each radionuclide is known but the individual activities of some of the radionuclides are not known, the radionuclides may be grouped and the lowest radionuclide value, as appropriate for the radionuclides in each group, may be used in applying the formulas in paras 405 and 430.
 Groups may be based on the total alpha activity and the total beta/gamma activity when these are known, using the lowest radionuclide values for the alpha emitters or beta/gamma emitters, respectively.
 Paragraph 407.
-For individual radionuclides or for mixtures of radionuclides for which relevant data are not available, the values shown in Table 3 shall be used. (b) that was implanted in or administered to a person or an animal for medical diagnosis or treatment purposes, or that subsists in their remains; (c) that is contained in a sample of material taken for
+For individual radionuclides or for mixtures of radionuclides for which relevant data are not available, the values shown in Table 3 shall be used. (b) that was implanted in or administered to a person or an animal for medical diagnosis or treatment purposes, or that subsists in their remains; (c) that is contained in a sample of material taken for bioassay purposes;